 - You can use the same ticket that you have purchased at the Bara Imambara to visit the Chota Imambara.
 The ticket details can be found here in the travel tips section.

-- The two monuments are just around 1.5 kms from each other.
+- The two monuments are just around 1.5 km from each other.
 You can either walk the way or take a horse carriage.
-Along the stretch are several other sights that will interest you but more on those in the next post.
+Along the stretch are several other sights that will interest you.
+You definitely need to stop by the Rumi Darwaza and the cursed tower – Satkhanda when you are visiting this.

 - There are plenty of shops and restaurants around this monument for you to try out.
 Public restrooms are available at the complex.